CharityCompassionCoin-CCC/tronsr-template/SERVER_CONFIGURATION.md

 PLANS FOR HARDWARE EXPANSION

+Current Cloud based nodes.

+Scaling plan:

-All hardwares are Apple Macintosh based Mac Pro's all with 7 teraflops of computing power and 12gb GDDR5 VRams, Thermal Cores, and 802.11ac wi-fi connection capabilities.
+All Apple Macintosh based Mac Pro's with 7 teraflops of computing power and 12gb GDDR5 VRams, Thermal Cores, and 802.11ac wi-fi connection capabilities.
 Processing powers: 8/12/32 core 3.9ghz each.

-Internet network speeds are at the highest peak performance that is currently allowable through business internet speed buildout and access.
+Internet network speeds to be at the highest peak performance that is currently allowable through business internet speed buildout and access.

 Dual-system backup, which is a factor of stability and data security performance.